milestonesys/mipsdk-samples-plugin/SensorMonitor/README.md

 ![User Role definition for Sensor Monitor](sensormonitor_2.jpg)

-In the Smart Client Alarm Manager work space, when in setup mode, the puzzle icon is selected for dragging plug-in items to the MAP.
+In the Smart Client, when in setup mode, the puzzle icon is selected for dragging plug-in items to the map.

 ![Smart Client tool box](SCToolBox.png)

-In normal mode the plug-in items will display the current state, as received by the plug-in in the event Server, and context menu can be opened by a right mouse click -- as seen below.
+In the Smart Client, when in normal mode, the plug-in items will display the current state, as received by the plug-in in the event Server, and context menu can be opened by a right mouse click -- as seen below.